synaptics-astra/doc/linux/index.rst

 Boot mode.
 To do that press and hold the "USB_BOOT" button on the I/O board.
 Then press and release the "RESET" button.
 Be sure to hold the "USB_BOOT" button long enough so that the board can reset and detect that the "USB_BOOT" button is pressed.
-After booting into USB Boot mode the U-Boot prompt "=>" will be displayed in the serial console.
+After booting into USB Boot mode, U-Boot will automatically flash the ``eMMCimg`` from the host onto Astra Machina.
+The board will automatically reboot when the update is complete.

+USB U-Boot will execute the commands specified in the ``uEnv.txt`` file located in ``images`` directory.

 .. figure:: media/usb-boot-and-reset.png